puhitaku/r3build/README.md

  - r3build launches Celery as a child process
  - When .py files are created or modified, restart already running Celery

-Suppressing stdout and/or stderr is also available.
+Suppressing std* is also available.

 ```
 $ cat r3build.toml